Skip to content

 Interviewing

 For years, HR tech vendors tried to utilize AI for ranking interview responses.
-We see less excitement about this now than ever before because of increased privacy awareness and discrimination issues that came to the surface as a result of an algorithmic ranking of interview responses.
+We see less excitement about this now than ever before because of increased privacy awareness and discrimination issues that came to the surface as a result of the algorithmic ranking of interview responses.
 Can Generative AI make it better?

 An entire interview process conducted by a bot continues to be sci-fi.
 But some aspects of a job interview can benefit from AI help, and recruiters don’t have to wait to do it.